redis/redis-doc/topics/cluster-spec.md

 In the above listing the different fields are in order: node id, address:port, flags, last ping sent, last pong received, link state, slots.

+Nodes handshake
+---

+Nodes always accept connection in the cluster bus port, and even reply to pings when received, even if the pinging node is not trusted.
+However all the other packets will be discareded by the node if the node is not considered part of the cluster.

+A node will accept another node as part of the cluster only in two ways:

+* If a node will present itself with a MEET message.
+A meet message is exactly like a PING message, but forces the receiver to accept the node as part of the cluster.
+Nodes will send MEET messages to other nodes ONLY IF the system administrator requests this via the following commnad:

+    CLUSTER MEET <ip> <port>

+* A node will also register another node as part of the cluster if a node that is already trusted will gossip about this other node.
+So if A knows B, and B nows C, eventually B will send gossip messages to A about C. When this happens A will register C as part of the network, and will try to connect with C.

+This means that as long as we join nodes in any connected graph, they'll eventually form a fully connected graph automatically.
+This means that basically the cluster is able to auto-discover other nodes, but only if there is a trusted relationship that was forced by the system administrator.

+This mechanism makes the cluster more robust but prevents that different Redis clusters will accidentally mix after change of IP addresses or other network related events.

+All the nodes actively try to connect to all the other known nodes if the link is down.

 MOVED Redirection
 ---